Music & Concept by Laura Kaminsky

 The approximate run time is 2 hours and 20 minutes - the opera is approximately 90 minutes and Act II talk-back is approximately 45 minutes.

-Funding for this production has been provided, in part, by Qualcomm and Union Bank.
+Funding for this production has been provided, in part, by Union Bank.

-Transgender Visibility in the Arts► Watch the event on Youtube
+Transgender Visibility in the Arts► Reserve Your Seats

 SDO is proud to present the opera As One, part of the dētour series which reflects topics and stories that are important to diverse communities.
 As One explores the journey of Hannah from her youth in a small town to a place where she learns to embrace herself and her true identity emerges.
 As One strips the topic of being transgender bare to one human being’s personal and emotional story with a beautiful score illuminated by empathy and humor.
 In this community panel discussion, we’ll join SDO’s General Director David Bennett, Diversionary Theatre's Executive Artistic Director Matt M. Morrow, and Lindsey Deaton, Founder & Artistic Director of Trans Chorus Los Angeles, as they explore transgender visibility in opera, theatre, and life as well as the important issues this visibility addresses, with an opportunity for a Q&A. Pre-reception catered by Plumeria Vegetarian Restaurant with wine and Modern Times beer.